Talk to an Expert

-Power usage effectiveness (PUE) is an important industry metric for measuring the energy efficiency of a data centre’s infrastructure under normal operating conditions.
+Power usage effectiveness (PUE) is an important industry metric for measuring the energy efficiency of a data center’s infrastructure under normal operating conditions.
 It’s calculated using the following formula:

-Energy use beyond what's consumed by IT equipment powers essential data centre services such as cooling, lighting, power distribution and power conversion.
+Energy use beyond what's consumed by IT equipment powers essential data center services such as cooling, lighting, power distribution and power conversion.

-- Design, construction and age of the facility - Newer data centres typically have more energy-efficient designs and equipment.
+Newer data centers typically have more energy-efficient designs and equipment.

 Newer servers and machines can often handle greater workloads while drawing less power.